Club reference book

 I hereby acknowledge and agree that the decision to sail is at all times my sole responsibility, and I assume full responsibility for any and all actions I take and decisions I make while sailing.
 Whether or not I charter a boat from the GSA, I hereby release the GSA from any and all liability and agree that neither the GSA nor any of its officers, directors, and/or members shall be liable to me or to any other party for any act, occurrence, or failure to act in connection with my sailing, including but not limited to: the decision to sail at any time; the evaluation of weather conditions; the condition of any boat in which I sail and equipment used in connection with the boat; the decision of where to sail; and any injury or damage to any person or property in or out of any boat.

 I also hereby acknowledge and agree that I take full responsibility and assume all liability for any injuries to myself and my party while on or around the boats, slip, dock area, parking area, and all property owned by the owner of the slips.
-I understand I am responsible for damage or loss of club equipment that I am using, or expenses incurred, up to the insurance deductible limit, which is $100 during the 1998 calendar year.
+I understand I am responsible for damage or loss of club equipment that I am using, or expenses incurred, up to the insurance deductible limit.

 ACCIDENTS